Trumpworld Assumes the Whistleblower Is a Man | Washingtonian (DC)

 And during a widely viewed segment this week on Fox and Friends, conservative talk-radio host Mark Levin dressed down Fox News reporter Ed Henry for his insufficient loyalty.
 “If this CIA operative is going to be the guy who brings down my president, I want to know all about him,” Levin roared.
 “This guy should be cross-examined,” Levin added, complaining, “we can’t identify this guy because his life might be in danger?”
 Levin later took to Sean Hannity’s show to inform viewers that “a CIA agent who is a policy guy for Ukraine can’t write something like this.”
 Hannity apparently concurs: “He’s not a whistleblower,” he said confidently this week.

 Yet against these many examples, one Fox guest truly stands alone: one Rudolph William Louis Giuliani.
 During a whirlwind tour on Fox during the scandal, Giuliani described the the whistleblower as male 25 times.
 “None of his testimony is admissible in court.
 It’s all hearsay,” he told Hannity this week.
 “So he doesn’t know what he’s talking about with regard to me.”
-While he criticized the media for making unwarranted assumptions about the whistleblower, Giuliani expressed self-assured confidence.
-“The guy who put the complain about,” Giuliani told Ingraham.
+Giuliani expressed remarkable confidence in his assumptions for someone taking the media to task for making unwarranted assumptions.
+“The guy who put the complaint about,” Giuliani told Ingraham.
 “He may be telling the truth.
 But he may be lying.”

 The message has gotten through to Fox’s most important viewer.